 Sales: On-farm, U-pick and on-line at bunzlavender.com

 Sales: On-farm, you-pick and plant sales.
 Farmers Markets during June, July and Aug.
-Products are also sold at Newcastle Produce.

-Hours: Please call for appointment.
+Hours: For days other than U-Pick, please call for appointment.

 Tours: Yes, please call for information.

-Products: Fresh and dried bouquets, bulk lavender buds by the ounce and pound, organza and fabric sachets, bath salts, dryer sheets, bath soaks, massage oil, lavender mist linen spray, skin soother with aloe vera spray, closet hangers with lavender and cedar, lavender soap, eye pillows, plants, assorted fresh herbs, essential oil, gift packs, carpet deodorizer.
+Products: Fresh and dried bouquets, bulk lavender buds by the ounce and pound, organza and fabric sachets, bath salts, dryer sheets, bath soaks, massage oil, lavender mist linen spray, skin soother with aloe vera spray, closet hangers with lavender and cedar, lavender soap, eye pillows, plants, essential oil, gift packs, carpet deodorizer.